NeutronStarDAO/Proton/README.md

-# Proton - A SocialFi Dapp
+# Proton - A SocialFi DApp

 <img src="https://github.com/NeutronStarDAO/Proton/assets/72973293/82b8b9cb-a3b9-4c6d-9cd1-cb536cb451bf" style="width: 70%;" />
 <br>

-Howdy Y'all - Here is the code for the Constellation Book "[development dapp](https://neutronstardao.github.io/constellation.github.io)".
+Howdy Y'all - Here is the code for the Constellation Book "[development DApp](https://neutronstardao.github.io/constellation.github.io)".

-We gone and built a socialfi dapp, a dapp like Twitter but with modular data sovereignty based on the Actor model.
+We gone and built a socialfi DApp, a DApp like Twitter but with modular data sovereignty based on the Actor model.
 She's got tutorials and everything to help get ya up to speed.

 ## Design Philosophy

-Truly open Web3 dapp, modular data sovereignty based on the Actor model.
+Truly open Web3 DApp, modular data sovereignty based on the Actor model.

 Each user has their own independent space, under their complete control.